Killboy742/Darn-music-links/README.md

 # Darn-music-links
-Trying to make music links to use in E@ in Gmod
+Trying to make music links to use in E2 in Gmod